Apache0ne/LLMServerV4-WIP/README.md

 - `POST /game_turn`: Take a turn in an active game
 - `POST /execute_plugin`: Execute a plugin with optional arguments

-Refer to the API documentation for detailed usage of each endpoint.

 ### Console Commands

-In the console interface, you can use the following commands:
+In the console interface, use the following commands:

 - `help`: Show available commands
 - `create_context`: Create a new conversation context